junxit/us-congress-bills-112/metadata.md

 - 2012-07-26 — Introduced in House
 - 2012-07-26 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on Science, Space, and Technology, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2012-07-26 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on Science, Space, and Technology, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2012-07-27 — Referred to the Subcommittee on Energy and Power.
+- 2012-09-10 — Committee on Science, Space, and Technology discharged.
+- 2012-09-10 — Committee on Science, Space, and Technology discharged.
+- 2012-09-10 — Placed on the Union Calendar, Calendar No. 470.
+- 2012-09-10 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+112-652, Part I.
+- 2012-09-10 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+112-652, Part I.